deanebarker/content-cloud-endpoints/README.md

 This library allows editors to create URLs to a Content Cloud instance that return arbitrary content data, either in JSON or HTML.

-Using the the default implementation, editors can specify a query in a SQL-like syntax.
+Using the default implementation, editors can specify a query in a SQL-like syntax.
 This will execute against the repository and return JSON.
 Optionally, they can provide a Liquid template.
-This will be applied to the results of the query, and return an HTML fragment.
+This will be applied to the results of the query, and the endpoint will return an HTML fragment.

 ## Query Syntax

 The query processing is abstracted to a service called `IQueryProcessor`.
-It sikmply takes in a string representing a query and returns an object of data.
+It skmply takes in a string representing a query and returns an object of data.

-Key principle: a string turns into data.
+Key principle: _a string turns into data_.
 How this actually happens is immaterial.
+Writing a new query processor and plugging it in shouldn't be hard.

+(TODO: Set it up as a DI'd service.
+I was lazy and just wrote it as a dynamic function.)

 In the default implementation, a query syntax called "TreeQL" is used.
 This is a SQL-like syntax for querying trees of data.
+(I originally wrote this for something other than Opti.
+The basic structure of a tree-based query is pretty universal.)
 It's built on a parsing library called Parlot.
 Parsing a string of TreeQL returns a TreeQuery object.
-The `TreeQLProcessor` then does some (really inefficient) LINQ to retrieve content.
+The `TreeQLProcessor` then does some (really, really inefficient) LINQ to retrieve content.

 Basic format: